xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/chvm.1.rst

 \ **-**\ **-removeloaddev**\  \ *wwpn*\  \ *lun*\

- Removes the LOADDEV statement from a virtual machines's directory entry.
+ Removes the LOADDEV statement from a virtual machine's directory entry.